tj0000/t1/README.md

-# t1 - Setup aws account to use aws cdk
+# t1 - Setup an aws account to use aws cdk

 ## Steps: